Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Similarities

-We recently tested and reviewed Frontpoint for ourselves and were impressed with not only their system as a whole, but also with the amount of overlap Frontpoint shared with similar setups, including Nest Secure.
+We recently tested and reviewed Frontpoint for ourselves and were impressed with not only their system as a whole, but also with the amount of overlap Frontpoint shares with similar setups, including Nest Secure.

-For starters, both offer and encourage “do it yourself” installation which is likely a plus if you're tech savvy.
+For starters, both offer and encourage “do it yourself” installation, which is likely a plus if you're tech savvy.
 But, if DIY projects are not really your thing, you do have the option to hire a professional to install either system.

 Did You Know?
-One standout Frontpoint feature is geofencing, which allows you to put up a wireless “fence” around your abode using your smartphone’s GPS.
+Another standout Frontpoint feature is geofencing, which allows you to put up a wireless “fence” around your abode using your smartphone’s GPS.
 Basically, should you leave your house unarmed, you’ll get a reminder the minute you cross that virtual perimeter.
 Pretty cool, right?

 Differences